PipesAndFiltersProject/DirWatcher/README.md

 - Last or central Node then maintains an XML file about the changed files in different computers.
 This file could be included in a web page to display in real time the files changing in different computers.
 - Last node keeps e.g. 100 latest change info items and discards the older ones.
 Every time a new Package with change information arrives, the XML file is regenerated.

-There are also other than domain/application specific differences in DDirWatcher compared to StudentPassing:

-In DDirWatcher, nodes do not have a GUI.
+DDirWatcher nodes do not have a GUI.
 The nodes are started and then just left running without any user interaction.
 You can check out the `main.cpp` in the source code to see how a node in DDirWatcher is created and executed.
 Therefore, the only input to the nodes are from a) the file system changes and b) previous node(s), if any.
 In order to stop a Node you need to ctrl-c to kill it, or if executed with &, use kill command from the command prompt (or your environment's task manager to do it).

-In addition to boost, g3logger and nlohmann::json, this application also uses [tinyxml2](https://github.com/leethomason/tinyxml2) library for generating the XML output. nlohmann::json is used to create the json output file.
+In addition to Boost, g3logger and nlohmann::json, this application also uses [tinyxml2](https://github.com/leethomason/tinyxml2) library for generating the XML output. nlohmann::json is used to create the json output file.
 See the CMakeLists.txt to check out the needed libraries.

-Note that in DDirWatcher, there is no library corresponding to StudentLayer, but the domain specific classes and the application related classes are in the same component, the executable.
+The domain specific classes and the application related classes are:

+* The `DDirWatcherDataItem` class is the application specific data object, extending `DataItem` from ProcessorNode library.
+* In the Leaf Nodes, the `DDirWatcherHandler` does the actual file system monitoring and produces file system change events as data item objects,,to be send ahead.
+* In the Leaf Nodes, the `DDirWatcherOutputHandler` provides the converts the data items to JSON and puts it into the package to be sent ahead to LastNode.
+* In the Last Node, the `DDirWatcherInputHandler` parses app specific payload from incoming JSON package, and finally,
+* in the Last Node, the `DDirWatcherMarshallerHandler` marshalls (or exports) the received data items as either XML or JSON, depending on configuration, to be used by a web app showing the file system events to users (XML only).

 ## Example configurations